-- Identify safe areas in each school building. - Campus Director or Campus Safety Monitor announces that students and staff must go to shelter areas. - Bring all persons inside building(s). - Instructors take class rosters. - Close all exterior doors and windows, if appropriate. - Turn off ventilation leading outdoors, if appropriate. - Instructors account for all students after arriving in shelter area. - All persons remain in shelter areas until a Campus Director or Campus Safety Monitor, or emergency responder declares that it is safe to leave.
+- Identify safe areas in each school building. - The Campus Director or Campus Safety Coordinator announces that students and staff must go to shelter areas. - Bring all the people inside the building(s). - Instructors take class rosters. - Close all exterior doors and windows, if appropriate. - Turn off ventilation leading outdoors, if appropriate. - Instructors account for all students after arriving in the shelter area. - All people remain in shelter areas until a Campus Director or Campus Safety Coordinator, or emergency responder declares that it is safe to leave.